 Choosing the Right Option for You

-Breast-conserving surgery is a good option if the cancer is in the early stages and is limited to a specific area of the breast.
+Breast-conserving surgery is a good option if the cancer is an early stage and is limited to a specific area of the breast.
 Keep in mind that most patients undergoing breast-conserving surgery undergo radiation therapy afterward.

 However, your surgeon may recommend a mastectomy if any of the following conditions exist: